Are the titles in the first verse of many of the Psalms part of Scripture?

 Frequently one finds people omitting the titles when reading the Psalms publicly.
 Presumably they do not think that these titles are part of Scripture.
 This arises because in many versions of the Bible the title is made a separate verse, and in many modern versions it is separated from the body of the Psalm as a title, or put in brackets as though it is not to be read.

 Bible verses are not numbered in the earliest manuscripts of the underlying, authoritative Hebrew text, and there is no distinction between the title and the remainder of the Psalm.
+This shows that the titles, unlike the subscriptions to the epistles in the New Testament, are part of inspired Scripture and should be read with the rest of each Psalm.
 The verse numbers were added in the 16th century.
 The first Bible in English to use both chapters and verses was the Geneva Bible published in 1560.

 The verse numbering in the Hebrew Bible, which is followed by the LXX (the Greek translation of the Hebrew, completed about 132BC) and the Statenvertaling (the Dutch translation in 1637), sometimes gives the title a separate verse number (e.g. Ps 12 and 13; indeed, the title in Ps 60 takes up two verses) and sometimes does not (e.g. Ps 11, 14 and 15).
 However, the King James Version of the Bible does not follow this inconsistency, and it always includes the title as part of verse 1 of the Psalm.
 This discordant numbering of verses between the Hebrew and the English Bible is complicated further by the LXX, in which whole Psalms have discordant numbering from each of the other versions.